Märta Måås at the Royal Palace

-If you don't have the opportunity to visit the Royal Palace, you can explore the exhibtion from home!
+If you didn't had the opportunity to visit the exhibition at the Royal Palace, you can now explore the exhibtion digitally!
 Go on a virtual tour via the link:

 The Royal Family have regularly purchased rugs created by Märta Måås-Fjetterström since her workshop began operations in 1919.
-This year marks the centenary of when she started her studio, and The King has taken the initiative for an exhibition about and including her work.
-Rugs from the Royal Collections will go on display for the first time.
+2019 marked the centenary of when she started her studio, and The King took the initiative for an exhibition about and including her work.
+Rugs from the Royal Collections were on display for the first time.

-Together with external loans, the exhibition will also present around sixty rugs reflecting Märta Måås-Fjetterström's output up until her death in 1941.
+Together with external loans, the exhibition also presented around sixty rugs reflecting Märta Måås-Fjetterström's output up until her death in 1941.